UHDanke/gd_docs/triggers/collisions.md

 Collisions near a dynamic target will be checked in a 3x3 grid centered on the chunk that contains the dynamic target, collisions outside this area are ignored.

-If the dynamic target's X position is less than 200, it will additionally check all chunks before X 200 regardless of Y position
+If the dynamic target's X position is less than 200, it will additionally check all chunks before X 200 regardless of Y position.

 ### Extended Collision